CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (2) Whether the results of the medical examination and medical evaluation summary conclude that the driver-applicant's physical deficiency will not hinder his or her ability to drive safely for the duration of the medical waiver; and

-(3) Whether the driver-applicant's certified driver record includes moving violations and/or at-fault accidents for the past 10 years.
+(3) Whether the driver-applicant's certified driver record includes moving violations, at-fault accidents, or both for the past 10 years.

 (b) The commissioner shall determine, pursuant to RSA 266:72-a, III and (a) above, whether it would or would not jeopardize public safety to grant a waiver.